bonczbe/siciliamia/README.md

 Steps to run this project properly:

-1, go to the backend folder with cmd and start node server with the following command: node fetching
+1, go to the backend folder with cmd and start node server with the following command: node fetching      (It will start on localhost:3008)

 2, open another terminal and type the following command in the root folder of the project: npm start